Return to

 This movie is dumb, but it's good as a T&A

 flick.
-That's all it was really meant to be.
-If that's
+That's all it is really meant to be.
+I, myself,

 Otherwise, the makers can just go ahead and make it a full-on porn